Apocalypse Now: Cannes screening

 At Cannes, Zoetrope technicians worked during the night before the screening to install additional speakers to achieve Murch's 5.1 soundtrack.
 A three-hour version of Apocalypse Now was screened as a work in progress at the 1979 Cannes Film Festival on Saturday, May 19, 1979 and met with prolonged applause.
 It was the first work in progress ever shown in competition at the festival.
 At the subsequent press conference, Coppola criticized the media for releasing premature reviews and for attacking him and the production during their problems filming in the Philippines.
-He said, "We had access to too much money, too much equipment, and little by little we went insane", and "My film is not about Vietnam, it is Vietnam".
+He said, "We had access to too much money, too much equipment, and little by little we went insane," and "My film is not about Vietnam, it is Vietnam."
 His comments upset newspaper critic Rex Reed, who reportedly stormed out of the conference.
-Apocalypse Now won the Palme d'Or for best film, along with Volker Schlöndorff's The Tin Drum – a decision reportedly greeted with "some boos and jeers from the audience".
+Apocalypse Now won the Palme d'Or for best film, along with Volker Schlöndorff's The Tin Drum – a decision reportedly greeted with "some boos and jeers from the audience."

 Theatrical release

-On August 15, 1979, Apocalypse Now was released in North America in only three theaters equipped to play the Dolby Stereo 70 mm prints with stereo surround sound: the Ziegfeld Theatre in New York City, the Cinerama Dome in Los Angeles and the University Theatre in Toronto.
-The film, without credits, ran 147 minutes and tickets were $5, a new high for L.A.
+On August 15, 1979, Apocalypse Now was released in North America in only three theaters equipped to play the Dolby Stereo 70 mm film prints with stereo surround sound: the Ziegfeld Theatre in New York City, the Cinerama Dome in Los Angeles and the University Theatre in Toronto.
+The film, without credits, ran 147 minutes and tickets were $5 (equivalent to a little over $ now), a new high for Los Angeles.

 It ran exclusively in these three locations for four weeks before opening in an additional 12 theaters on October 3, 1979.
-On October 10, 1979, the 35 mm version, with credits, was released in over 300 theatres.
+On October 10, 1979, the 35 mm version, with credits, was released in over 300 theaters.

 The film had a $9 million advertising campaign, bringing its total costs to $45 million.